leosac/key-manager/README.md

 Only **Windows** is supported.
 See [this thread](https://github.com/leosac/key-manager/issues/1) for more information and to vote for Linux support.

 ## License and Support
 The source code of this software is distributed under the GPLv3 license.
-Dual license may be provided, contact Leosac SAS for more information.
+Dual licensing may be provided, contact Leosac SAS for more information.

-For support, premium services and further updates guarantees, please subscribe to a lifetime or annual plan.
+For support, private plugins, premium services and further updates guarantees, please subscribe to a lifetime or annual plan.
 See https://leosac.com/key-manager/.

 ## Plugins
 Key Stores, Key Entries and UI Wizards are handled as plugins.
 Plugins are loaded from `Plugins` folder on the installation directory.